 The King County council recognizes that the transportation needs of its citizens must be addressed responsively.
 The council believes that patterns of growth in the region must be coordinated to support the implementation of a cost-effective phased, rail transit system.
-The council also believes that current transportation problems are impacting the area's mobility and economy.
+The council also believes that current transportation problems are improblems are improved.

+pacting the area's mobility and economy.
 The council further beleives that existing regional and local comprehensive and transportation planning efforts document the value of an agressive rail action plan.

-The council acknowledges that development and implementation of a regional rail system could take ten to fifteen Delaying the vears. decision to proceed until 1995 or later, as called for in the Regional Transportation Plan would therefore not provide any rail transit service in the region until 2010.
+The council acknowledges that development and implementation of a regional rail system could take ten to fifteen years.
+Delaying the decision to proceed until 1995 or later, as called for in the Regional Transportation Plan would therefore not provide any rail transit service in the region until 2010.